 Pruned and trained espaliered trees grow flat against a wall or fence and can also be used to create a living fence.
 Even if you aren’t limited in garden space, espaliered fruit trees are unique, beautiful, and space-saving.

 We carry dwarf espaliered apple trees with multiple varieties grafted onto one trunk.
 You don’t need to start with a trained tree, but you can make your own espalier by starting with a young tree and pruning it into the shape you desire.
-We have many Bare Root fruit trees and berries in now.

 There are countless ways of incorporating fruits and berries into the landscape.
 Every year I buy at least one new blueberry variety to add to my garden.